willembeltman/EntityFrameworkZip/README.md

 ## ❗ Notes

-This is an in-memory database — data is only saved if you explicitly call SaveTo(...)
+This is an in-memory database — data is only saved if you explicitly call SaveChanges()

 All entities must implement the IEntity interface (with at least an Id property)

-Foreign key relationships can be manually managed or via helper types like LazyForeignEntityCollection
+Foreign key relationships can be automatically managed

 ---